Updated: 11 min read

 Pillar 1: Backup Power That Actually Works

-Let me be honest—I used to think backup power meant a $10,000 whole-house generator.
-Then I discovered what actually matters during a winter storm: keeping your fridge running, charging phones, powering a few lights, and running essential medical devices.
+Backup power does not have to mean a $10,000 whole-house generator.
+What actually matters during a winter storm is keeping the refrigerator running, charging phones, powering a few lights, and running essential medical devices.

 What Worked During the 2026 Storm: